 A non-refundable registration fee of $50.00 is payable with every student enrolment application to the College.

 An Enrolment Bond of $400.00 is payable upon acceptance of a new student to the College.
-This bond will be refunded or credited to the final invoice at the end of the student’s enrolment at the College.
+This bond will be credited to the school fees account at the end of August in the commencement year.

 WITHDRAWAL OF STUDENT

 The Principal must be given a full term’s notice, in writing, prior to a student’s withdrawal.
 Verbal notification is not considered due notice.

 Notice to withdraw a student at the start of the next academic year must be given no later than the first week commencing Term 4.
 If due notice is not provided the College reserves the right to charge one full term’s tuition fees in lieu of notice.
 Whilst notification is still required, consideration will be given to students who gain employment or leave the College due to family relocation.